-The Boppy Side Sleeper Pregnancy Pillow is formerly known as the “Boppy Bump and Back.”
-The pregnancy pillow is really to provide support to pregnant people when their doctor recommends they start sleeping primarily on their sides.
+The Boppy Side Sleeper Pregnancy Pillow is formerly known as the “Boppy Bump and Back,” and the pregnancy pillow is really designed to provide support to pregnant people when their doctor recommends they start sleeping primarily on their sides.

 - Dimensions: 24″ x 14″